Jan-de-Wit/Cap-Table-Generator/src/captable/schemas/prompt.md

         "valuation_cap_basis": {
           "type": "string",
           "enum": ["pre_money", "post_money", "fixed"],
-          "description": "Valuation basis for convertible instruments (required for convertible type).
+          "description": "Valuation basis for convertible and SAFE instruments (required for convertible and safe types).
 Use 'fixed' to specify a fixed price per share instead of calculating from valuation."
         },
         "valuation_basis": {
           "type": "string",